 Internships: The Demetrios G. Papademetriou Young Scholars Program

-The Migration Policy Institute (MPI) is an independent, nonpartisan, nonprofit think tank based in Washington, DC, and dedicated to the study of migration worldwide.
-MPI and its sister organization, the Brussels-based MPI Europe, work closely with policymakers, researchers, and practitioners to analyze, develop, and evaluate migration and refugee policies at local, state, national, and international levels.
-The Demetrios G. Papademetriou Young Scholars Program, named in honor of MPI’s founding president, has trained more than 375 future global migration scholars and policy analysts.
-Publication opportunities are available to interns, and more than half of MPI’s interns are now published authors in the field of migration.
+The Migration Policy Institute is an independent, nonpartisan, nonprofit think tank based in Washington, DC, and dedicated to the study of migration worldwide.
+The Demetrios G. Papademetriou Young Scholars Program, named in honor of MPI’s co-founder and first president, has trained more than 375 future global migration scholars and policy analysts, many of whom are now leaders in the field.

 History of the Demetrios G. Papademetriou Young Scholars Program

 The internship program was renamed the Demetrios G. Papademetriou Young Scholars Program in 2021, during MPI's 20th anniversary celebration.
-Papademetriou, who was MPI's founding president, exhibited a career-long dedication to training, mentoring, and helping the careers of the next generation of migration thinkers around the world.
+Papademetriou, who led MPI from its creation in 2001 to 2014 and remained President Emeritus and Distinguished Transatlantic Fellow until his death, exhibited a career-long dedication to training, mentoring, and helping the careers of the next generation of migration thinkers around the world.